Jochem-W/LeagueConvert/README.md

 # LeagueConvert

-Easily convert champion models from League of Legends to glTF, complete with textures and animations.
+Effortlessly convert League of Legends models to glTF, with textures and animations.

 ## Status and roadmap